genuine695/Web-App-DevOps-Project/README.md

 - Merged the revert-delivery-date branch to undo the changes.

+### Milestone 3

+- Created Dockerfile to configure layers for image building.
+- Executed the build command for image creation.
+- Addressed port and revert-delivery-date issues from the previous milestone.
+- Tested container functionality to ensure proper operation.
+- Uploaded the image to the Docker Hub registry.
+- Updated README.md

 ## License

 This project is licensed under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.